 If you have closed your bank account, it can still be possible to get old statements but there may be a limit on how far back you can go.
 So try to do this as soon as possible – don’t wait for several months until the Financial Ombudsman asks you for them as that may mean there are another few months you can’t get.

 This used to be a small goodwill offer

-In 2017, QQ’s most common response was either a rejection or a low “goodwill offer” with no explanation as to why that amount was selected.
-Many of these cases have been upheld by the Ombudsman with payouts that are 10 or even 20 times larger.
-The highest payout I have seen was more than £13,000 – that reader was originally offered only £400.
+In 2017, QQ’s common response was either a rejection or a low “goodwill offer” of a few hundred pounds with no explanation as to why that amount was selected.
+Many of these cases have been upheld by the Ombudsman with payouts of thousands.

 No-one has reported one for a while so they may have stopped doing this.
 If you get one, unless you think your complaint is very weak (see below) I suggest you send your complaint straight to the Ombudsman.

 QQ’s reply – designed to put you off